mohammedtigrini1/angular-eykd3t/README.md

 - Export logic to load animation faster.
 - Export logic for creating video.
 - Add rotate to the coordinates.
+- Add scaling logic

-  - Add a function to publish to youtube by pressing 'p'
+  - Add a function to publish to youtube by pressing 'y'

+- ROTATE AN OBJECT :
+  - Find the center of gravity of a composite object.
+  - Maybe first input manually the center of gravity.

 DONE

 - Compute the total duration of the animation by reading the json files
 - Play an animation by pressing 'p'
 - Make the animation into a video by pressing 'v'

+INFO
+3 STEPS TO ROTATE AN OBJECT
+ctx.translate(centerX, centerY);
+ctx.rotate(angle _ Math.PI / 180);
+ctx.fillRect(-width/2, -height/2, width, height);
+ctx.rotate(-angle _ Math.PI / 180);
+ctx.translate(-centerX, -centerY);

+3 STEPS TO SCALE AN OBJECT
+ctx.scale(2, -2);
+ctx.font = '48px serif';
+ctx.fillText('Hello world!', 100, -90);
+ctx.setTransform(1, 0, 0, 1, 0, 0);